SakibKhan1/pdf-ai-study-generator/README.md

 **PDF AI Study Generator** is a web app that transforms uploaded PDFs into AI-powered study materials including summaries, flashcards, and quizzes.
 Designed for fast, focused learning, the app makes studying from dense lecture slides, textbook chapters, or research papers more interactive and efficient.

+> ⚠️ **Recommended Limit:** For best performance, uploaded PDFs should be **30 pages or fewer**.
+Longer PDFs may exceed OpenAI's processing limits or result in slower responses.

 Built with a modern full-stack architecture, the app uses GPT-3.5 to process document content and deliver accurate, structured outputs.
 It features a clean UI, responsive design, and intelligent caching to minimize unnecessary API usage.

 Check out the live app here 👉: https://pdf-ai-study-generator.vercel.app/